In-home health-related care, 177.4, 177.5(2), 177.6(3), 177.9(3), 177.11

 HUMAN SERVICES DEPARTMENT

-The Department of Human Services hereby proposes to amend Chapter 177, "In-Home Health Related Care," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 177, "In-Home Health Related Care," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 234.6.
+This rule making is adopted under the authority provided in Iowa Code section 234.6.

 State or Federal Law Implemented